MicrosoftDocs/mixed-reality/mixed-reality-docs/app-model.md

 ### App contracts and Windows Mixed Reality extensions

 App contracts and extension points allow you to register your app to take advantage of deeper operating system features like handling a file extension or using background tasks.
 This is a list of the supported and unsupported contracts and extension points on HoloLens.
-This is different than [APIs that are supported](current-limitations-for-apps-using-apis-from-the-shell.md).

 |  Contract or Extension  |  Supported? |
 |----------|----------|